liferay/portalmigration.wedeploy.io/src/pages/docs/lexicon/navigation_bar.md

 provided project(":apps:foundation:frontend-taglib:frontend-taglib-clay")
 ```

-Model your entries using the `NavigationItem` class and pass it down to the tag instance.
+Model your entries using the `JSPNavigationItemList` class.

 <div class="alert alert-warning">The `inverted` attribute is set to true in all admin portlets.
 Instances in applications for live  sites only can be left to false (default)</div>